 While this is definitely not a read-before-bed book (it's fascinating, but the content requires a more alert mind), The Swerve is well worth the read.
 And that's not just my opinion — it is a National Book Winner, and won the Pulitzer Prize!

-The poem actually contained some incredibly revolutionary ideas at the time (remember, it reemerged in an era that was ruled by the Catholic Church and it's Inquisition), and the way it was rediscovered and shared with the world is a pretty incredible story!
+The poem actually contained some incredibly revolutionary ideas for the time (remember, it reemerged in an era that was ruled by the Catholic Church and its Inquisition), and the way it was rediscovered and shared with the world is a pretty incredible story!